Moving Armor Gundom

 From IBWiki

-Moving Armor Gundom is a popular anima from Japan.
-The original series follows the "Trojan Horse" battleship White-Base in the far future.
-The story centers on a conflict between the "Lunites," or people living in various space stations, versus the "Feddies," or citizens of the Global Federal Republic.
-The war that begins between them is due to two reasons: the Lunites believe they are nothing but cheap labor for the Feddies back on Earth, and belief that they should, in fact, rule both space and Earth, so much so, that when they did declare war, within 5 minutes, the Lunites had dropped a space colony on Sednir, Australasia, and used nukes against the Feddies bases near their "homeland."
+Moving Armor Gundom is a popular anima from Japan, created by Tomino Yoxiyuqui and produced by Nihon Sunrise.
+The original series follows the "Trojan Horse" battleship White-Base in the far future, named the Space Century.
+The story centers on a conflict between the "Lunites," or people living in various space stations, versus the "Feddies," or citizens of the Terran Federal Republic.
+The war that begins between them is due to two reasons: the Lunites, known as the Duchy of Luna, believe they are nothing but cheap labor for the Feddies back on Earth, and belief that they should, in fact, rule both space and Earth, so much so, that when they did declare war, within 5 minutes, the Lunites had dropped a space colony on Sednir, Australasia, and used nukes against the Feddies bases near their "homeland."
 However, the Feddies outnumber the Lunites, so the Luna-noids begin using "moving armors," or large, two-to-three story tall Kawars, which turn the tide of battle against the Feddies.

 The story begins 10 months after the declaration of war by the Lunites, who now occupy most of space, most of the Americas, Africa, and large areas of Eurasia.
 It starts on the neutral colony of "Side 4," "Asimov."
 There, the Feddies have just completed their prototype moving armors (or MA), the Gundom, Tankdom, and Blastdom.
 However, the Lunites have found out about this and attack the colony.
 During the chaos of the attack, a high schooler by the name of Roya Ameru, finds himself near the Gundom with the pilot nearby dead.
 He climbs in to protect his friends from the Lunites.